 Navigation auf uzh.ch

-The prefrontal cortex of the mammalian brain is essential in the regulation of psychological processes such as attention, multi-sensory learning, and impulsivity - so-called executive functions.
+The prefrontal cortex of the mammalian brain is essential for the regulation of psychological processes such as attention, multi-sensory learning, and impulsivity - so-called executive functions.
 Relative to other brain regions, the maturation of the prefrontal cortex is completed relatively late, specifically in late adolescence.
 Two important consequences of the above are that executive functions are typically less well-developed in children and adolescents compared with adults, and the prefrontal cortex and executive functions are susceptible to environmental challenges during development that can lead to neuropsychiatric disorders.
-To study and understand these brain-behavior processes in detail, human, animal, and modelling studies are essential.
+To study and understand these processes in detail, human, animal, and modelling studies are essential.

 Principal investigators: Theofanis Karayannis, Benjamin Grewe, Christopher Pryce